 Typically, vaccines take as long as 10-15 years to develop, according to the History of Vaccines.
-Researchers have to employ three phases to create a vaccine, beginning with testing animals before slowly moving to testing on people.
-Vaccine development takes so long because researchers have to wait for thousands of healthy people to contract a virus and then volunteer to get the vaccine—unless they use ethically questionable human challenge trials.
+Researchers have to employ three phases to create one, beginning with testing animals before slowly moving to testing on people.
+Development takes so long because researchers have to wait for thousands of healthy people to contract a virus and then volunteer to get the vaccine—unless they use ethically questionable human challenge trials.
 In a human challenge trial, people voluntarily get infected with a virus so they can test out the vaccine.

 Still, the search for a COVID-19 vaccine stands out from other developments because it is the first one the entire science community has come together to develop.
 There are 110 COVID-10 vaccines in progress, and eight have already tested potential candidates in human subjects.
 Four vaccines that are being worked on in the U.S. have moved to Phase 3 of the development stage.
 Meanwhile, the World Health Organization said it wants to deliver 2 billion vaccine doses by the end of 2021.